How to Wash Your Hair the Right Way

-Water – Part 2: Completely rinse the shampoo out of your hair using clear water.
-It is important to thoroughly rinse out all shampoo.
+- Rinse: Completely rinse the product from your hair again using lukewarm water.
 Squeeze the hair with your hands during the rinse.
-The rinse is completely when your hair feels "squeaky" clean.
+You’ll know when you’re finished when the water runs clear and the hair feels "squeaky" clean.